 Here’s the criteria I use to evaluate whether a topic has enough potential.

-1. Find your niche (aka don’t pick a topic that’s too popular)
+1. Find your niche (don’t pick a topic that’s too popular)

 If you are in a competitive space (like digital marketing), you need to pick a specific niche within your domain that you would like to own.

-For example, it would be extremely hard for Socedo to rank for a keyword like “social media marketing” because that’s a highly competitive area.
-However, intent-based marketing and social intent data are keywords we could rank for.
+For example, it may be hard to rank for a keyword like “social media marketing” because it’s highly competitive area.
+However, intent-based marketing and social intent data are keywords you could consider.

 Although there are articles about using intent data to improve marketing and revenue, there aren’t articles about “social media intent data” specifically and there really weren’t any articles that provide specific actionable advice on how to use intent data to improve the sales process.
 This was the best place for us to start.

 To make sure the topic has potential to compete, type the topic in Google to see whom you are competing with.
-If you’re competing with all big-name sites, then you should choose another topic that’s being covered by smaller blogs.
+It’s as simple as that.
+Just Google the topic.